JihyeHong/java/README.md

 - ArticleIndexer: finds web page URLs within news articles.

 The rest of text files can be used as sample data for this program.

+# Enron
+Data Mining with Hadoop
+Map/Reduce Program Implementation

+This project incorporates two different Map/Reduce program.
+- MailReader: MapReduce program to parse the headers of the Email messages to extract triples consisting of the sender and the recipient employee ID, and the transmission timestamp.
+- MultipleOutput: A new MapReduce program for Time Slicing of Enron data set into multiple outputs.